amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 *Note: Your output will not be exactly like this, but it will be similar.*

-To test order processing, send a sample JSON payload simulating an incoming order using a utility like [cURL](https://curl.haxx.se/).
+To test order processing, send a sample JSON payload simulating an incoming order using a utility like [cURL](https://curl.haxx.se/), which is bundled with Cloud9.

-*Mac or Linux Users*: cURL should come bundled with the OS, so open a new Terminal window to run the following curl command.
+Click on the plus sign next to your tabs and choose **New Terminal** or click **Window** -> **New Terminal** from the Cloud9 menu to open a new shell session to run the following curl command.

-*Windows Users*: SSH into the other EC2 instance launched by CloudFormation and run the following curl command.

 <pre>
-$ curl -H "Content-Type: application/json" -X POST -d '{"Message":{"bundle":"1"}}' http://<b><i>EC2_PUBLIC_IP_ADDRESS</b></i>:5000/order/
+$ curl -H "Content-Type: application/json" -X POST -d '{"Message":{"bundle":"1"}}' http://localhost:5000/order/
 </pre>

-*Note: The EC2_PUBLIC_IP_ADDRESS value is the public IP address of the EC2 instance running your monolith container*
+You should see the curl command return "Your order has been fulfilled".

+Switch back to the original shell tab where you're running the monolith container to check the output from the logistics platform.

 The monolith container runs in the foreground with stdout/stderr printing to the screen, so when the simulated order payload `{"Message":{"bundle":"1"}}` is received, you should see the order get processed and return a `200`.
 "OK".